 Can I be prescribed medication through a video visit?

-What technology do I need to have a video visit?
+What technology do I need for video visits with MyChart?

 What is eCheck-in?